payu-org/payu/docs/source/usage.rst

 Control directory and branch naming guidance
 --------------------------------------------

-As described above, when using branches the experiment name is generated from the *control directory*, the branch name and the unique experiment UUID.
+As described above, when using branches, the experiment name is generated from the combination of *control directory*, the branch name and the unique experiment UUID.

 It can be useful to think of the *control directory* name as the top level of a namespace_ in which the branch name must be unique only for that control directory git repository [#fbranch]_.

-So the *control directory* should have a name that when added to the branch name makes sense and provides a sensible grouping for all the branches.
+The *control directory* therefore should have a name that, when combined with the branch name, is meaningful and provides a sensible grouping for all the branches.

 .. _namespace: https://en.wikipedia.org/wiki/Namespace